John Stanley-2 June 1355

-‘Yes but they were one hundred feet or more eating and singing, making enough noise to cover the sound of the attackers approaching.
-In the meantime thousands of soldiers guarding the baggage train, the treasure, totally ignored us and our attackers’
+‘Yes but they were one hundred feet or more away; eating and singing, making enough noise to cover the sound of the attackers approaching.
+In the meantime thousands of soldiers guarding the baggage train, the treasure, totally ignored us and our attackers.’

 John watched her carefully.
-This was a different Ximene, for the first time after a major reverse Ximene did not look defeated.
-She looked defiant, angry even but she was totally in control, ice cool, almost frightening in her resolve.
+This was a different Ximene.
+She looked defiant, angry even, but she was totally in control, ice cool, almost frightening in her resolve.

 ‘But you will always need assistance.’